 Limitations: Allow yourself some occasional treats, so long as you keep from bingeing or returning to a pattern of “free-for-all eating,” McGraw says.
 You can also choose “slenderizing substitutions,” such as no-sugar ice cream for regular ice cream, and dried fruit instead of candy.

 Cooking and shopping: You need to plan what you're going to eat each day and stick to it.
 A well-planned food strategy frees you from making last-minute decisions about what to eat, he says, and prevents you from caving in to sudden impulses to overeat.
-In his book he includes a sample 7-day menu but says “feel free to switch meals around within these menus.”
+In his book he includes recipes as well as sample menus.

 Packaged foods or meals: Not required.